RESPECT, INTEGRITY AND NON-VIOLENCE

 TRANSFORM: 12 SESSIONS of structured change through three intensive phases:

-Manage Your Emotions: Learn to handle anger, stress, and pressure without exploding, hurting people, or reaching for drugs or alcohol.
+Managing Emotions: Learn to handle anger, stress, and pressure without exploding, hurting people, or reaching for drugs or alcohol.

 What Changed: